Sitecore

 Sitecore, San Francisco, California, United States

-Sitecore is an enterprise CMS built on ASP.NET and Microsoft SQL Server that manages, delivers, and optimizes digital content and experiences across multiple channels.
+Sitecore is an enterprise CMS built on ASP.NET Core and Microsoft SQL Server that manages, delivers, and optimizes digital content and experiences across multiple channels.

 It supports real-time personalization based on visitor behavior and location, integrates data through its xConnect framework into the Experience Database (xDB), offers a built-in Marketing Automation Engine, and provides headless content delivery options.